chaibax/Art01/README.md

 Did you say "participatory Art" ? 👉 https://en.wikipedia.org/wiki/Participatory_art

-For the moment, 1 people have participated to this project since its beginning, 3 days ago.
-0.00000% of the painting is complete
+For the moment (Sunday, November 29, 2020 ), 573 people have participated to this project since its beginning, 4 months ago.
+0.0000573% of the painting is complete

-At this rate, ART01 will never be finished.
+At this rate, 1000000000.art be finished in 1 157 291 years.